webflorist/formfactory/README.md

 ## Installation
 1. Require the package via composer:  `composer require nicat/htmlbuilder`
 2. Add the Service-Provider to config/app.php:  `Nicat\HtmlBuilder\HtmlBuilderServiceProvider::class`
-3. Add the Form-facade to config/app.php: `'Form' => Nicat\HtmlBuilder\FormBuilder\FormBuilderFacade::class`
+3. Add the Form-facade to config/app.php: `'Form' => Nicat\FormBuilder\FormBuilderFacade::class`
 4. Publish config and javascript:  `php artisan vendor:publish --provider="Nicat\HtmlBuilder\HtmlBuilderServiceProvider"`
-5. Include the published javascript-file (`public/vendor/nicat/htmlbuilder/js/htmlbuilder.js`) in your master-template (only required for ajax-validation and dynamic-list-functionality).
+5. Include the published javascript-file (`public/vendor/nicat/htmlbuilder/js/formbuilder.js`) in your master-template (only required for ajax-validation and dynamic-list-functionality).

 ## Configuration
 The package can be configured via config/htmlbuilder.php.
 Please see the inline-documentation of this file for explanations of the various settings: